 The RSPCA advocates for the racing industry to adopt responsible breeding practices including reducing the number of racehorses bred, minimising the risk of injury and for every horse to be provided with a suitable alternative role on retirement, including provisions being made to ensure their welfare.
 We also support the mandatory collection and publication of comprehensive life cycle and injury statistics and the development of a national identification and traceability system for racehorses.
 In this way accurate information will be available on the experience of every racehorse from birth to death.

-2. Use of painful devices such as whips, spurs and tongue ties
+2. Use of painful devices

-The RSPCA is opposed to the use of traditional contact whips due to their potential to inflict pain and injury and believes that the use of whips cannot be justified given that performance is influenced more by genetics, preparation and rider skill.
+The RSPCA is opposed to the use of whips due to their potential to inflict pain and injury and believes that the use of whips cannot be justified given that performance is influenced more by genetics, preparation and rider skill.
 We are seeking reform of the whip rules and an end to the use of the whip as a performance aid altogether.

 3. Risk of injury and death